maxmx03/YggAI/README_EN.md

 # Ragnarok Online - YggAI

-> [!CAUTION]
-> ROLATAM has a bug that duplicates the homunculus when the owner goes through a portal.
-> This happens because the homunculus attacks a monster at the same time the owner tries to cross.
-> Because of this, my script makes the homunculus aggressive only against instance monsters, illusion monsters, bosses, and MVPs.
-It will only use buffs if the owner is in combat, preventing the homunculus from using skills inside the city.
-[See](https://youtu.be/A_NnJk_ZBRQ?si=M3BAxdLwUaw-pCib)

 ### Introduction

 This is an AI project for the game Ragnarok Online, developed in Lua.